yogeshhrathod/liquibase-node/README.md

 [4]: https://github.com/liquibase/liquibase
 [5]: https://www.youtube.com/channel/UC5qMsRjObu685rTBq0PJX8w

+## This is forked project with maintained and updated dependencies

 ![Node and Liquibase](/docs/assets/node-liquibase.png)
 Use Node and databases?
 Want to do smart architecture decisions?
 Do not invent wheel, use Liquibase.
 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.